more

 • “‘RAND’ or ‘FRAND’ Royalties: Considerations After Microsoft v.
 Motorola,” The Antitrust Counselor, ABA Section of Antitrust Law, Volume 7.3 (June 2013, co-author)

 • Honeywell Int’l, Inc. v.
 North American Refractory Company Asbestos Settlement Trust, No. 21-02097 (Bankr.
 W.D.
 Pa.
-2022) (Agresti, J.): Trial counsel for the Trust in week-long bench trial concerning management of multi-billion dollar asbestos settlement trust and Honeywell’s wrongful interference with the trust’s administration.
-Decision pending.
+2022) (Agresti, J.): Trial counsel in week-long bench trial concerning contract interpretation and management of asbestos settlement trust, resulting in $1.325 billion payment for the Trust.
+Cross examined adversary’s contract negotiator and direct examined Trust’s claims processor.
+In re All Matters Related to N. Am.
+Refractories Co., 647 B.R.
+466 (Bankr.
+W.D.
+Pa.
+2022).

 • In re Imerys Talc America, Inc. (Bankr.
-Del.): Special litigation and corporate counsel to the Official Committee of Tort Claimants.
+Del.): Special litigation and corporate counsel to the Official Committee of Tort Claimants in first-ever talc mass tort bankruptcy.

 • McKinsey & Co., Inc., et al. v.
 AlixPartners, LLP, C.A.
 No. 9523-VCZ (Del.
 Ch.
 2019), aff’d No. 384, 2019 (Del.
 2020): In case raising question of first impression under new public access rule, defeated application in both Chancery and Delaware Supreme Court.